4 minutes and 22 seconds

 So, that’s the point of this blog post.
 I’m publicly declaring my intent to run daily.
 It doesn’t matter how many miles I run each day.
 What’s important is that I run daily.
 I will share my progress (or lack thereof) publicly.
 This should raise the stakes.
 If I fail, everyone will see it.

+Now the pressure is on – I have to give this my best effort.
+So, take a look at my public running log.
 If you like what you see, share your encouragement in the comments.
 If you’re disappointed, share that too.
 Everything helps.

 I’m determined to reach this goal.